General Questions

 No, we cannot accept credits earned at another institution.

-In some cases, applicants without a four-year bachelor’s degree but with significant formal training or relevant professional experience may be granted admission on the recommendation of Creative Writing and the approval of the Faculty of Graduate and Postdoctoral Studies.
+In some cases, applicants without a four-year bachelor’s degree, but with significant formal training or relevant professional experience, may be granted admission on the recommendation of Creative Writing and the approval of the Faculty of Graduate and Postdoctoral Studies.

 Knowing an applicant’s main genre helps us with the initial reading of the portfolio – we assume this is your strongest genre, though we do read all genres submitted.
 Your choice of portfolio genres will not affect your chances of acceptance.